zerru/Eaton/README.md

 ## Functionality description (based on the previous test)

 There are unknown number of robotic rovers on a plateau on Mars.
 This plateau, which is curiously rectangular, is divided up into a grid to simplify navigation.
+We have to add the plateau coordenates, for example:

+**3, 4**

 The plateau must be navigated by the rovers so that their on-board measurement machine can get the main element (symbolised with 4 letters) and the percentage of the element´s purity (% between 1 and 100).
 A rover’s position is represented by a combination of x and y coordinates, and each rover has its own number (from 01 to 99).
 For example, a message from the rover 03, which is in the position [2, 2] and has measured "GOLD" with a purity of 95% should be like this:

 **R03 2 2 GOLD 95**